Goldfinger (Ash song): B-sides

 "Goldfinger" was released with three B-sides.
 The first B-side, "I Need Somebody", has a big band feel, and was written by Mark Hamilton while he was in hospital.
-"I Need Somebody" features on Ash's first B-sides collection, "Cosmic Debris".
+"I Need Somebody" appears on Ash's first B-sides collection, Cosmic Debris.

 The second B-side, "Sneaker", was originally titled "Easter Island" and was co-written by Mark Hamilton and Barry Peak of Backwater while Mark and Rick were involved in a side-project band called Sneaker.
 Sneaker (the band) featured Rick McMurray on guitar, Mark Hamilton on bass, Barry Peak on guitar and vocals, and Shaun Robinson on drums.
 "Easter Island" was only released on a compilation of Irish bands called Laugh Hard at the Absurdly Evil, and unlike Ash's version of the song, is slower and has clear vocals.
 Shortly after, Ash took "Easter Island" and recorded it, giving it the title "Sneaker."
 Ultimately, it is a fast-paced grunge song with roaring guitars and distorted vocals.
 It also appears on "Cosmic Debris".
 It was played live occasionally during Ash's Trailer & 1977 tours.

-The CD only track, "Get Ready" is a cover of the Smokey Robinson song and originally appeared on the fan-club release "Get Ready", released in December 1995.
+The CD-only track, "Get Ready" is a cover of the Smokey Robinson song and originally appeared on the fan-club release "Get Ready", released in December 1995.